huggingface/tokenizers/docs/source/quicktour.rst

 - Identify the most common pair of tokens and merge it into one token.
 - Repeat until the vocabulary (e.g., the number of tokens) has reached the size we want.

-The main API of the library is the class :class:`~tokenizers.Tokenizer`, here is how we instantiate one with a BPE model:
+The main API of the library is the :entity:`class` :entity:`Tokenizer`, here is how we instantiate one with a BPE model:

 .. only:: python